-A 300-acre private island off the coast of Antigua, Jumby Bay is a truly all-inclusive five-star experience that never leaves guests feeling nickel-and-dimed.
+A 300-acre private island off the coast of Antigua, Jumby Bay Island Resort is a truly all-inclusive five-star experience that never leaves guests feeling nickel-and-dimed.
 The rate covers all meals, drinks, and many on-site activities that at competing properties incur a surcharge (think snorkeling excursions, nature hikes, and cooking classes).
-People who book through me get a $100 spa credit per room, plus upgrades, early check-in, and late checkout when available.

 What to Eat

 Restaurants the locals love

 Sunshines: A short walk from the Four Seasons Nevis, this little beach shack is famous for its Killer Bee rum punch.
 And food doesn’t get any fresher than the grilled lobster, which you’ll see the staff hauling in during the season.

 The Oistins Fish Fry: Every Friday night in Barbados, stand after stand of local restaurateurs set up shop in the fishing town of Oistins.
 Both the fried flying fish—an island favorite—and the grilled lobster go great with a cold beer.

 Scotchie’s: This Jamaican staple with locations in Montego Bay and Ocho Rios is known for its jerk chicken and pork, but don’t overlook the freshly made smoothies.

 Creole bread in St. Lucia.
 The finest version of this freshly baked French-style baguette is served at a roadside stand that all the locals know about yet is easily overlooked by tourists—even though it’s on the way from the airport to most of the major resorts.
 The bread is served warm with your choice of butter or cheese to melt in the middle.

 Sky juice in the Bahamas.
 This mix of evaporated milk, gin, and coconut water is reminiscent of a melted piña colada but not as sweet, making it dangerously easy to enjoy more than one.